-Trattoria-Style Chicken Marsala with Cream
+Chicken Marsala with Creamy Mushroom Sauce

 This post may contain affiliate links.
 Please read my disclosure policy.

-Sit down, pour some wine and celebrate a special dinner with family or a stay-at-home weekend date night.
+It’s the best excuse to sit down, pour some wine and celebrate a special dinner with family or a stay-at-home weekend date night.

 Chicken Marsala ingredients